 Distributed (aka multi-shard) transactions

-Distributed transactions not yet available in MongoDB Sharded Clusters.
-On the other hand, YugabyteDB has full support for distributed transactions based on a distributed transaction manager that manages transactions across multiple shards (similar in architecture to that of Google Spanner).
+Distributed transactions are limited in MongoDB Sharded Clusters (in performance and features).
+YugabyteDB has full support for distributed transactions based on a distributed transaction manager that manages transactions across multiple shards (similar in architecture to that of Google Spanner).

 Strongly consistent global secondary indexes